carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 > ## Bining strategies `.callout`
 >
-> Contigs can be assigned to bins according to two main strategies: composition and abbundance.
+> Contigs can be assigned to bins according to two main strategies: composition and abundance.
 > Many binning algorithms uses a combination of both strategies.
 {: .callout}